Aids, equipment and adaptations

 How to ask about aids and equipment

 To find out what aids and equipment you might be entitled to, you can contact a healthcare or personal care professional such as a social worker, GP, district nurse, physiotherapist or school nurse.

 An adaptation is a change made to your home to make it more accessible and safer for a disabled person.
 You may be entitled to a grant to cover the costs of any work you need carried out in your home.

-Disabled Facilities Grants (DFGs) in England, Northern Ireland and
+Disabled Facilities Grants (DFGs) in England, Northern Ireland and Wales

 DFGs are not means tested, which means the income and savings of parents and carers are not taken into account for works to meet the needs of a disabled child or young person under 19.

 The exceptions are when the young person is getting certain means-tested benefits in their own right or when they are in advanced education.

 How to request a DFG